WillPresley/hosts/alternates/fakenews-gambling-porn/readme.md

 ### Option 3: create your own hosts list as a repo on Github

 If you're able to curate your own collection of sketchy domains, then curate your own hosts list.
-Then signal the existance of your remo as [a new issue](https://github.com/StevenBlack/hosts/issues) and we may include your new repo into the collection of sources we pull whenever we create new versions.
+Then signal the existance of your repo as [a new issue](https://github.com/StevenBlack/hosts/issues) and we may include your new repo into the collection of sources we pull whenever we create new versions.

 ## What is a hosts file?